Background pattern

 5. Storage of Urokinase Teofarma 250,000 U.I.

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-1. What is Urokinase Teofarma 250,000 U.I. and what is it used for
+1. What Urokinase Teofarma 250,000 U.I. is and what it is used for

-Urokinase Teofarma is indicated for:
+Urokinase Teofarma is indicated in:

-• Intravitreal hemorrhages.
+• Intraocular hemorrhages.

-• Metastatic pleural effusions and complicated empyemas.
+• Metapneumonic pleural effusions and complicated empyemas.

 2. Before using Urokinase Teofarma 250,000 U.I.